Francis Throckmorton: Early life

+Conspiracy to overthrow Queen Elizabeth I

-In 1580, Throckmorton travelled to the European continent and met leading Catholic malcontents from England abroad (in Spain and France).
+In 1580, Throckmorton, with his brother Thomas, travelled to the European continent and met leading Catholic malcontents from England in Spain and France.

 It was in Paris that he met Charles Paget and Thomas Morgan, agents of Mary, Queen of Scots.
+His brother Thomas settled in Paris permanently in 1582.

-Following his return to England in 1583, he served as an intermediary for communications between supporters of the Catholic cause on the continent, the imprisoned Mary, Queen of Scots, and the Spanish ambassador Bernardino de Mendoza.
+Following Throckmorton's return to England in 1583, he served as an intermediary for communications between supporters of the Catholic cause on the continent, the imprisoned Mary, Queen of Scots, and the Spanish ambassador Bernardino de Mendoza.
 The plot intended an invasion of England by a French force under command of the Duke of Guise, or by Spanish and Italian forces sent by Philip II of Spain for the purpose of releasing the imprisoned Mary Queen of Scots and restoring the Catholic Church in England and Wales.
 Throckmorton occupied a house, on Paul's Wharf in London, which served as a meeting-place for the conspirators.

 Throckmorton carried Mary's letters to the French ambassador Michel de Castelnau, Sieur de Mauvissière and his secretary Claude de Courcelles, who resided at Salisbury Court near Fleet Street.
 In 2023 coded letters from Mary to Castelnau were discovered in the Bibliothèque nationale de France and deciphered.
-The letters were probably put into cipher by Mary's secretaries Gilbert Curle, Claude Nau, and Jerome Pasquier.
+The letters were probably put into cipher by Mary's secretaries Gilbert Curle, Claude Nau, and Jérôme Pasquier.
 In the ciphered texts Throckmorton was given the codename or alias Monsieur de la Tour.
+Throckmorton and George More carried letters from the embassy to Mary.

-Throckmorton's activities raised the suspicions of Sir Francis Walsingham, Elizabeth I's spymaster.
-A search of his house produced incriminating evidence and, after torture upon the rack, Throckmorton confessed his involvement in a plot to overthrow the Queen and restore the Catholic Church in England.
+Throckmorton's activities raised the suspicions of Sir Francis Walsingham, Elizabeth I's spymaster and he was arrested in October or in the first week of November in 1583.
+A search of his house produced incriminating evidence and Throckmorton was taken to Tower of London.
+After torture upon the rack, he confessed his involvement in a plot to overthrow the Queen and restore the Catholic Church in England.
 An invasion led by Henry I, Duke of Guise, would have been coupled with an orchestrated uprising of Catholics within the country.

+Throckmorton was tried at the Guildhall on 21 May 1584.

+Death

 Throckmorton later retracted his confession, but other sources of the plot, and a search of his premises, further incriminated him.
-He was convicted of high treason and executed on 10 July 1584.
 His arrest led to the end of the conspiracy and the expulsion of the Spanish ambassador.
+He was convicted of high treason and executed by hanging at Tyburn on 10 July 1584, but on the scaffold he revoked his second confession, calling God to witness that it was drawn from him by the hope of pardon.

+An execution ballad called The Lamentation of Englande was published in London later in 1584 which described some details of Throckmorton's crime and execution: